alexmaddock/cypress-ts-tests/README.md

 ## CI & Parallel Considerations

 The considerations for how to scale tests in CI, lies in the the test tool features and the test nners capabilities.
-The diagram shows and compares two test tools with two CI runners.
+The diagram shows and compares two test tools with two CI runners, namely Cypress and compares it to Testcafe.
+The reasons for which are outlined below and give context to how to scale tests.

 Cypress employs the use of Mocha as its test runner to leverage the inbuilt hooks and handling of it's core logic to execute and report on results.
 Testcafe as an example uses it's own inbuilt runner to handle its execution logic.
 These lead to different conclusions when it comes to testing.
 Refer to the diagram for the discussion.